asyncapi/community/voting.md

 ### Voting Location

-- Voting must take place only in [community](https://github.com/asyncapi/community) repository
+- Voting must only take place in the [community](https://github.com/asyncapi/community) repository.
 - Voting automation works only with GitHub Issues and Pull Requests

 Discussions should be used only for initial discussion, to brainstorm ideas or to get some initial support.